 Language: English.
 British or American spelling is acceptable but must be consistent throughout.

-Introduction
+• Introduction

-State the objectives of the work and provide an adequate background to clarify why the study was undertaken and what hypotheses were tested, avoiding a detailed literature survey or a summary of the results.
+Introduction should state the objectives of the work and provide an adequate background to clarify why the study was undertaken and what hypotheses were tested, avoiding a detailed literature survey or a summary of the results.
 The information in this section should always be referenced and must discuss the literature.

-Materials and Methods
+• Materials and Methods

-Results
+• Results

 Reproducibility of Results and Statistical Analysis:

 Submission of data for publication is an indication that the authors are confident of data reproducibility.
 Appropriate statistical analysis should be used to determine that the findings are significant.
 The term "significant" should be used only if such determination has been made.
 The probability of the significance should be stated.
-When reporting a new assay, the following data should be listed:
+When reporting a new assay, the subsequent data should be listed:

 - Within-assay variability